Logistics Plans (2G0X1) - Air Force Enlisted Jobs

 Military logistics is a complicated field of work.
 There are people and equipment all around the world engaged in a wide variety of activities and missions.
 Airmen in the logistics planning field plan and manage the supply, maintenance, and movement of forces and assets around the globe.

-This is a highly inclusive description, as there are hundreds of different tasks being performed by these highly skilled logisticians that ensure forces get to where they are going, with the equipment they need, and that they continue to receive the support they need for accomplishing their missions.
+This is a highly inclusive description, as there are hundreds of different tasks being performed by these skilled logisticians that ensure forces get to where they are going, with the equipment they need, and that they continue to receive the support they need for accomplishing their missions.

 First you'll need to complete the Air Force's Basic Military Training Lackland Air Force Base in San Antonio, Texas.
 This initial training is required for all non-prior service personnel and is 8.5 weeks long.